 HCSO Operational Orders

 The Howard County Sheriff’s Office accepts Circuit Court documents for civil process service in Howard County, MD, as well as documents from out of state Courts.
-The fee for all Maryland Court documents served is $40 per paper, and $60 for out of state documents served per paper.
+The fee for all Maryland Court documents served is $60 per paper (effective October 1, 2022 the fee has increased from $40 to $60 per paper), and $60 for out of state documents served per paper.
 All District Court documents must be processed by the Civil Clerks in the original jurisdiction and will be sent to the Howard County Sheriff’s Office for service.